 The patient knows that the case has been forwarded to a professional debt collector and all those excuses he has been giving to the plastic surgeon’s office so far will not work anymore.
 They will now have to face all possible recovery measures permissible under the law.

-The fees charged by collection agencies is worth the investment.
-In-fact if a plastic surgeon wishes, the case can be directly assigned for contingency collections in which there is no fees unless a recovery is made.
+The fees charged by collection agencies are worth the investment.
+In-fact if a plastic surgeon wishes, the case can be directly assigned for contingency collections in which there are no fees unless a recovery is made.

 A plastic surgeon should hire a collection agency carefully.
 It is important to know whether the agency has extensive experience with medical collections and if it is insured.
 Do not go for a collection agency simply because it is near you, go for the better one instead.
 Your collection agency should be licensed to collect in the state where your debtors are located.

-Just a handful of collection agencies perform the Litigious Patient scrub to check if the patient has a history of filing lawsuits ( or frivolous lawsuit), in such cases the collection agency will advice the doctor’s office to take an alternate approach just to be safe.
+Just a handful of collection agencies perform the Litigious Patient scrub to check if the patient has a history of filing lawsuits ( or frivolous lawsuit), in such cases, the collection agency will advise the doctor’s office to take an alternate approach just to be safe.

 If you need a debt collection agency with extensive experience in medical collections: Contact Us